freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 200.1

-Show me the full path of this folder.
+View the full path of this folder.

 #### HINTS